 AMD also offers several processors that could be used in tablet PCs.
 These are based on AMD's new APU architecture which is just another name for a processor with integrated graphics.
 There are two versions of the APU that could be used for tablets.
 The E series was the original design meant for low power consumption and has been on the market and refined over time.
 The more recent offerings are the A4-1000 series that are ultra low wattage that can be used with tablet or 2-in-1 hybrid laptops.

 Here is a breakdown of the x86 processors in terms of performance from least to most powerful:

 - AMD Fusion E Series

-Just remember that the faster the performance of the x86 processor, the more power it will typically consume and the larger the tablet will generally have to be in order to properly cool off the processor.
+Just remember that the faster the performance of the x86 processor, the more power it will typically consume and the larger the tablet will generally have to be in order to properly cool the processor.
 Similarly, it will likely have a shorter battery life due to increased power consumption.
-Prices will also be more expensive the more powerful the processor is as well.
+Prices will also be more expensive the more powerful the processor is.